Revival Fellowship: Salvation

-Scriptures quoted by the Revival Fellowship to justify its position on salvation include Acts 2 (particularly the first few verses, which record the apostles speaking in tongues on the day of Pentecost, and Acts 2:38, which is included in the group's logo), Mark 16:15-20, Acts 10:44-48, Acts 19:1-6 and John 3:1-21 (particularly verses 1–9).
-Their doctrine regarding speaking in tongues emphasises glossolalia (an unintelligible, linguistically defined non-language; e.g. Acts 10:46, 1 Cor 14:2) over xenoglossa (a linguistically defined language; e.g. Acts 2:8).
+Scriptures quoted by the Revival Fellowship to justify its position on salvation include Acts of the Apostles|Acts chapter 2 (particularly the first few verses, which records the apostles speaking in tongues on the day of Pentecost, and Acts 2:38, which is included in the group's logo), Mark 16:15-20, Acts 10:44-48, Acts 19:1-6 and John 3:1-21 (particularly verses 1–9).
+Revival Fellowship teaching on speaking in tongues emphasizes glossolalia (which is an unintelligible, linguistically defined non-language; e.g. Acts 10:46, 1 Cor 14:2) over and against xenoglossa (which is a linguistically defined language; e.g. Acts 2:8).

+Significant challenges have been levied against these Revival Fellowship doctrines by critics who are theologians with appropriate training in the science of biblical interpretation, or exegesis.
+They challenge what they believe is an uncritical and subjective approach to the interpretation of key Bible passages within the Revival Fellowship.

 Miracles

 The Revival Fellowship believe in miracles from God, and many claim to have experienced miraculous healings.
 Testimonies, consisting largely of stories about receiving the Holy Spirit and claims of healings and miracles, are often shared in fellowship meetings and publications.

 The Revival Fellowship has representation in various Third World countries, including Papua New Guinea, where there are unverified claims of its members being healed of HIV/AIDS and being raised from the dead.